...and, keep the newsletters simple.

 So I took off the email opt-in box from my homepage.

-Instead, if people are interested enough, they will notice a Newsletter link in the top navigation bar, and on most pages on the website the newsletter link is also in the footer.
+Instead, I allow people a true choice.
+If people are interested enough, they can easily find a Newsletter link in the top navigation bar, and/or the newsletter link in the footer.

 No more pop-up windows.